 Studies have shown that as people spend time in nature it leads to increased creativity, joy, peace and refreshment.
 Nature is both calming and rejuvenating.

-Jesus asks us, “Love one another as I have loved you.”12
+Jesus asks us, “Love one another as I have loved you.”14

-Is there reason to hope that humanity can find and implement solutions to reverse our climate change?
+There is reason to hope that humanity can find and implement solutions to reverse our climate change.

-“He leads the humble in what is right, and teaches the humble his way.”13
+“He leads the humble in what is right, and teaches the humble his way.”15

 “Trust in the LORD with all your heart, and do not lean on your own understanding.
-In all your ways acknowledge him, and he will make straight your paths.”14
+In all your ways acknowledge him, and he will make straight your paths.”16

-Having been an atheist, a statement in the Bible puzzled him as a new believer.
-God was saying, “My grace is sufficient for you, because My strength is made perfect in your weakness.”15
+It started with a statement in the Bible that puzzled him as a new believer.
+God said, “My grace is sufficient for you, because My strength is made perfect in your weakness.”17

 “I thought, ‘What?
 God wants me to be weak sometimes?’
-Oh yes, so God’s strength actually can take over.”16 Dr. Collins goes on to share how he experienced God’s strength.
+Oh yes, so God’s strength actually can take over.”18 Dr. Collins goes on to share how he experienced God’s strength.

 Global warming and its ramifications will continue to be with us in the near future.
 Many wonderful organizations and programs are working on this.
 Our challenge, for all nations, is to continue to find numerous ways to bring the earth’s temperature back into range, for the sake of all people.